Juggalo187/Wow-AccountInfo/README.md

 # Wow-AccountInfo

-Save Your Accoutn Name and Password of servers you play on.
+Save Your Account Name and Password of servers you play on.